Ten Best Rail Trails For Cyclists

 Sometimes referred to as “The Cap Trail,” this well-maintained, fully paved trail leads cyclists and pedestrians from Virginia’s current capital, Richmond, to the Colony of Virginia’s original capital, Jamestown.
 According to a November 2022 update on the trail’s website, over 100 additional miles of multi-use trails that will connect with the Cap Trail are already either in the planning or construction phases.

 The Virginia Capital Trail passes over 45 attractions including parks, museums, and historical sites.
 U.S. Bicycle Route 76 and USBR 176 use part of the Virginia Capital Trail.
-You can learn how to tour by bike here on Adventure Cycling’s Intro to Road Touring educational tour.
+Enjoy the this trail on our Colonial Virginia Loop guided tour.

 Length: 51.7 miles